UCAS code: V590

 In Year 1, students are introduced to the Liberal Arts of ancient and medieval times, but complemented by modern themes and texts.
 They explore some of the most profound mysteries surrounding human existence and the science of the cosmos, and the question of freedom and its relation to enlightenment.
 In addition, students can choose to question the meaning of 'higher' education both present and past, to explore representations of the 'fall' in art and literature, to examine philosophy in cinematic film, to learn about the Renaissance, and to study tragedy in ancient culture.

 In Year 2, there are two compulsory modules that deepen our understanding of freedom by reading some of the most influential texts and thinkers within social theory, philosophy, art, and science from the last two and half thousand years of European culture and beyond.
 In addition, there are a number of optional modules that students can choose from according to their own interests.
 In the final year, students produce a dissertation on a subject of their choosing.

 The core modules undertake an adventure into some of the most profound questions concerning human existence and the idea of freedom.
 The optional modules look at many aspects of liberal arts education in detail, enabling students to pursue areas they are most interested in, including studies in the Holocaust, nature, the soul, religion(s), art, music, science, literature, and education.
 All modules share a philosophical approach in exploring their issues and questions.

 - Freedom is to Learn 1 and 2

 - Harmonia mundi

 - Learning from the Renaissance

 - Spirit: Innocence and Experience

-- Freedom is to Learn 3
+- Freedom is to Learn 3 and 4

 - Disciplining the Soul